Little Hautbois: Hautbois Hall

-Hautbois Hall is a 10,842 sf private residence set in grounds by the River Bure.
-It was built in the reign of King Edward VI in 1553, and remains a splendid example of a Tudor manor house with pretensions.
+Hautbois Hall is a private residence set in 36 acre grounds, beside the river Bure.
+It was built in the reign of King Edward VI in 1555 and remains a splendid example of a Tudor manor house with pretensions.
 Probably erected on the site of an existing manor house, the house contains a medieval staircase.
 Three storeys in height and four bays in length, it is only one room deep.
 The two-storey kitchen block, while almost identical in style to the main black, is 17th century in date.
 Tall chimneys and finials on gables and dormer windows increase the building's height, while stone mullioned windows and diapered brickwork add to the building's impressive appearance.

 It is thought that the family of the original builder went bankrupt about a century after its building and the buildings passed into the ownership of a charity connected with the church of St Peter Parmentergate, Norwich.
 A painting dated 1840 shows large extensions, removed in a late-19th-century restoration.

-The hall has been painstakingly restored, and it retains many of its original Tudor features.
+The hall has been painstakingly restored and it retains many of its original Tudor features.

+Adam and Eve pub

+Little Hautbois had a public house, the Adam and Eve, until it was closed in 1969.
+During the World War II, it was a popular drinking place for personnel of the nearby RAF Coltishall airfield.
+Today, the building is a private house, but the house's past is preserved in its name of Adam and Eve House.
+The remains of a pub sign-board are visible beside the front gate of the house's large gravel forecourt.
+It has a fine three-bay frontage, the upper floor being lit by three dormer windows.
+The brick is diapered in a simple chequerboard pattern.

+Adam and Eve House was built in the 18th century as a farmhouse, extended by the addition of a lower, two-storey wing in the 19th century.
+20th-century alterations included the addition of a garage and the rearrangement of windows in the lower block.
+It was originally thatched, as was the barn (Note: Now converted into a house called Eden Cottage.) beside it.
+The roof of the house was replaced with pantiles in the 20th century after a fire seriously damaged the barn.